About the Information Studies Programmes

-Studying for a postgraduate qualification in Information Studies (IST) is part of the professional development of any aspiring information manager.
-The School of Information Management offers the following Information Studies qualifications:
+Studying for a postgraduate qualification in Information Studies (IST) can be an important part of the professional development of an aspiring information manager.

 Students intending to complete the MIS over 3-4 years should consult with the Programmes Director as to an appropriate individual course of study.
 Students may substitute an elective course from another programme with approval from the Director.